Flows How-To

 Try to understand why a task failed

 There are several reasons why a task could fail.
 Some of these reasons could be related to hardware failure, disk quota, OS errors or resource manager errors.
-Others are related to Abinit-specific errors.
+Others might be related to Abinit-specific errors.